 - This meatless meatloaf is a tasty vegan dinner or lunch idea.

-- This lemon basil pasta is a quick and easy plant-based meal.
+- This vegan roasted chicken is a quick and easy plant-based meal.

 - 1/2 cup tahini